Assistance programs Douglas County Oregon.

 Organizations that provide financial assistance for bills and basic needs in Douglas County

-If you are struggling in today’s weak economy, there are some local organizations to turn to for help.
-They include the United Community Action Network (UCAN) and the Umpqua Community Development Corp.
-Continue reading below to find out more on the programs they offer, as well as how to contact them.
+There are some local organizations to turn to for help as noted below.
+They include the United Community Action Network (UCAN) and the Umpqua Community Development Corp as well as other non-profits or charities.
+Continue reading below to find out more on the programs they offer, as well as how to contact th m.

+Foreclosure counseling and mortgage assistance is available to any homeowners.
 If you are struggling with your mortgage payments or facing a foreclosure filing, the Umpqua Community Development Corp. has free foreclosure counseling services and other programs that may be able to help you, and also save your home from foreclosure.
 The agency is located at 605 S.E.
 Kane St, and they can be contacted at 673-4909.

 People of all incomes can apply for help.
 They have a few professional mortgage counselors who will offer homeowners foreclosure counseling.
 The can help a homeowners refinance their mortgage, they can provide resources that may be able to prevent a potential foreclosure, and they can help people assess their options when facing a foreclosure filing.

 They have several services and resources they can bring to the table to address the problem.
 For example, church and other mortgage counselors will work to pressure banks into reworking or modifying mortgage loans.
 They also seek to rework terms themselves and, in some instances, seek forbearance.
 They also take advantage of various programs to stop foreclosures.

 The United Community Action Network offers housing programs as well as energy bill help, food, and so much more.
 They will occasionally receive money that can be used to help local people pay their rent or mortgage payments.
 However, funding is always limited.